 Through the 2012 Great Lakes Water Quality Agreement, the U.S. and Canadian governments are developing strategies and domestic action plans to reach specific water quality goals.
 Phosphorus inputs (loads) have been identified as a central driver for Lake Erie, but it is not clear which management techniques and locations should be targeted to most efficiently and effectively reduce inputs.
 For example, what level of emphasis should be placed on combined sewer overflow releases, run-off from agricultural lands, or point sources of nutrients?

-This study will model the nutrient dynamics within the watersheds that drain into the St. Clair and Detroit Rivers.
-This bi-national watershed includes the Clinton, Rouge, Syndman and Thames Rivers, as well as inputs from the cities of Detroit and Windsor.
+This study will model the nutrient dynamics in the watersheds that drain into the St. Clair and Detroit Rivers.
+This bi-national watershed includes the Clinton, Rouge, Sydenham and Thames Rivers, as well as Lake St Clair and inputs from the cities of Detroit, London and Windsor.

 The planned modeling approach is designed to characterize nutrient loads to the Detroit River and then compare the efficacy of different management options.
-The University of Michigan team conducting this effort has modeled other river systems connected to Lake Erie, including the watersheds for the Maumee, Huron, and Raisin rivers.
+The University of Michigan team conducting this effort has modeled other river systems connected to Lake Erie, including the Maumee, Huron, and Raisin river watersheds.

 Input from Policy and Management Advisors